wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Relabel | VE/p     | V^2 x 8 bytes | d/p : 8              | Okay | |
 | MF (Push-Relabel) | (aV + a + 1)VE/p | V^2((V+1)d/p + 1) x 8 bytes | \~ a:8 | Less than okay | |

-The GTF specific parts are more complicated than MF in terms of communication: it keeps some data, such as weights and sizes, for each community of vertices, and multiple GPUs could be updating such data simultaneously.
+The GTF-specific parts are more complicated than MF in terms of
+communication: the implementation must keep some data, such as weights and sizes, for each community of vertices, and multiple GPUs could be updating such data simultaneously.
 It's almost impossible to do explicit data movement for this part, and the best option is to use direct access or UVM; each vertex may update its community once, so the communication cost is still manageable.
-One iteration of GTF is like this:
+One iteration of GTF is:

 ```
 MF;
 BFS to find the min-cut;
 Vertex-Community updates;
 Updates source-vertex and vertex-destination capacities;
 ```

 | Parts | Comp. cost | Comm. cost    | Comp. to comm. ratio | Scalability | Memory usage |
 |-------|------------|---------------|----------------------|-------------|--------------|